jquery-archive/css-chassis/CONTRIBUTING.md

 You may also want to take a look at our [commit & pull request guide](http://contribute.jquery.org/commits-and-pull-requests/) and [style guides](http://contribute.jquery.org/style-guide/) for instructions on how to maintain your fork and submit your code.
 Before we can merge any pull request, we'll also need you to sign our [contributor license agreement](http://contribute.jquery.org/cla).

 You can find us on [IRC](http://irc.jquery.org), specifically in #css-chassis should you have any questions.
 If you've never contributed to open source before, we've put together [a short guide with tips, tricks, and ideas on getting started](http://contribute.jquery.org/open-source/).

+Our weekly meetings on Tuesday at 1pm ET on [IRC](http://irc.jquery.org) in #jquery-meeting.
+These meetings are public and all are welcome to attend and participate.
+If you can't make the meeting, you can find the internal notes for each meeting on [the jQuery Meeting site](https://meetings.jquery.org/category/chassis/).